Simulation-Decomposition/simdec-python/joss/paper.md

 # Statement of need

 From real life experiments to numerical simulations, uncertainties play a crucial role in the system under study.
-With the advent of Artificial Intelligence and new regulations such as the [AI Act](https://artificialintelligenceact.eu) or the *Better Regulation Guideline* [@europeancommission2021], there is a growing need for explainability and impact assessments of systems under uncertainties.
+With the advent of AI and new regulations such as the [AI Act](https://artificialintelligenceact.eu) or the *Better Regulation Guideline* [@europeancommission2021], there is a growing need for explainability and impact assessments of systems under uncertainties.